nextauthjs/next-auth/www/docs/faq.md

 * As with database session tokens, JSON Web Tokens are limited in the amount of data you can store in them.
 There is typically a limit of around 4096 bytes in total for all cookies on a domain, though the exact limit varies between browsers, proxies and hosting services.

-  The more data you try to store in a cookie and the more cookies you send, the closer you will come to this limit.
+  The more data you try to store in a token and the more other cookies you set, the closer you will come to this limit.
 If you wish to store more than ~2 KB of data you probably at the point where you need to store a unique ID in the token and persist the data elsewhere (e.g. in a server side key/value store).

 * Data stored in an encrypted JSON Web Token (JWE) may be compromised at some point.

   Even if appropriately configured, information stored in an encrypted JWT should not be assumed to be impossible to decrypt at some point - e.g. due to the discovery of a defect or advances in technology.

+  Avoid storing any data in a token that might be problematic if it were to be decrypted in the future.

-* If you do not explictly specify a secret for your application, existing sessions will be invalidated any time your NextAuth.js configuration changes.
-You should always specify a secret and/or keys.
+* If you do not explictly specify a secret for for NextAuth.js, existing sessions will be invalidated any time your NextAuth.js configuration changes, as NextAuth.js will default to an auto-generated secret.

+  If using JSON Web Token you should at least specify a secret and ideally configure public/private keys.

 ### Are JSON Web Tokens secure?

-By default tokens are signed (JWS) but not encrypted (JWE).
+By default tokens are signed (JWS) but not encrypted (JWE), as encryption adds additional overhead and reduces the amount of space avalible to store data (total cookie size for a domain is limited to 4KB).

 * JSON Web Tokens in NextAuth.js use JWS and are signed using HS512 with an auto-generated key.